Dean’s Executive Team

 Since joining the UBC Faculty of Medicine in 1984, he has served as Director of Undergraduate Education, Residency Program Director, Director of the Glaucoma Fellowship Training Program, and Head of the Department of Ophthalmology & Visual Sciences.
 A Professor in the Department of Ophthalmology & Visual Sciences, Dr. Mikelberg's clinical practice is focused on the diagnosis and treatment of patients with glaucoma and his research examines the assessment of the optic disc in glaucoma.

-Dr. Gurdeep Parhar was appointed Executive Associate Dean, Clinical Affairs April 1, 2014.
-In this role, he provides strategic coordination and leadership between the Faculty of Medicine and the Health Authorities.
-Working with the provincial government, other universities, agencies and other public sector institutions, he supports those faculty members engaged in clinical activities throughout the Province.
-Dr. Parhar also provides oversight of the Office of Clinical Faculty Affairs.
+As Executive Associate Dean, Clinical Partnerships and Professionalism, Dr. Parhar provides strategic coordination and leadership between the Faculty of Medicine and the Health Authorities.
+Working with the provincial government, other universities, agencies and other public sector institutions, he supports faculty members engaged in clinical activities throughout the Province, and provides oversight of the Office of Clinical Faculty Affairs.

 After growing up in Kitimat, BC, Dr. Parhar received his MD from the University of Calgary in 1992 and subsequently completed his postgraduate training at Royal Columbian Hospital in New Westminster.
 His clinical practice in Vancouver Coastal Health and in Fraser Health focuses on immigrants, refugees, workers’ health and patients with severe disabilities.
 He teaches extensively in undergraduate and postgraduate programs on the topics of professionalism, equity, cultural safety, psychosocial aspects of healthcare, and medical disability.
 Dr. Parhar is currently the principal investigator on several educational innovation grants employing interprofessional models to address issues important to underserved populations, particularly Indigenous Peoples.